robdyke/r2d2/content/posts/2006/2006-04-10-the-lib-dems-stand-up-for-us.md

 - campaign materials
 - council tax
 - Liberal Democrats
-title: '&quot;the lib dems stand up for us&quot;'
+title: "the lib dems stand up for us"
 url: /2006/04/10/the-lib-dems-stand-up-for-us/
 ---
 _"the lib dems stand up for us"_ ? well it is a Brent Lib Dem flyer... this flyer arrived in either late Feb or early March - the trail started early for the BELD team.